 Higher Arsenic and Mercury Levels

-A team of researchers led by Maria Argos, a professor at the University of Illinois at Chicago School of Public Health, studied survey data for 73 gluten-free individuals ranging in age from 6 to 80.
+A team of researchers led by Maria Argos, a professor at the University of Illinois at Chicago School of Public Health, studied survey data for 73 gluten-free individuals aged 6 to 80.

 DANGERS OF HEAVY METALS